 Florida

-Boaters, other water users, and beach goers are reminded that they must practice social distancing and follow health guidelines.
-This includes not gathering in large groups, maintaining physical distance from others who may be using recreational areas and are not in your immediate household, and following all restrictions that have been put in place within these areas.
+Boaters, other water users, and beachgoers were reminded to practice social distancing and follow health guidelines.
+This included not gathering in large groups, maintaining physical distance from others who may be using recreational areas and are not in their immediate household, and following all restrictions put in place within these areas.

 Georgia

-Some parks are also limiting access and hours of operation to ensure that social distancing measures can be maintained.
-Additionally the state is encouraging visitors to dawn personal protective equipment, and are reminding wearers of masks, gloves, etc, to dispose of these items properly.
+Some parks also limited access and hours of operation to maintain social distancing measures.
+Additionally, the state encouraged visitors to wear personal protective equipment, such as masks and gloves, and to dispose of the items properly.

 Hawaii